Schuh1337/Discord-MultiTool/README.md

 #
 > ### 🛠️ Updates & Changes

+Update 27 - 25.10.24
+* Additional checking for Messages in 'Message Deleter'
+* ?: Message Deleter will delete more types of your messages

 Update 26 - 01.10.24
 * Added discordapp.com to regex for Webhook Validation 🤑